Oia, Santorini: Things To Do

 The Castle of Oia

-The Castle of Oia is also known as Kasteli of Agios Nikolaos.
+The Castle of Oia in Santorini, is also known as Kasteli of Agios Nikolaos.
 Kasteli in Greek stands for “small castle” so this is basically a castle dedicated to Saint Nicolas.

 The castle was built around 1450 and was one of the five Venetian Castles of Santorini.
 The other ones are in the villages of Akrotiri, Pyrgos, Emporio and Imerovigli.
 This castle was also destroyed during the earthquake of 1956.
 What remains of it today, used to be the Goulas.
 Goulas was the fort of the castle but also a type of warehouse to store the harvest.

 Nowadays, the ruins of that castle are considered the top spot for sunset watching.
 Imagine that where you are standing today enjoying the view, many many years ago Santorinians were standing to keep watch and prevent pirate attacks.

 Once you walk up to the castle, it is worth taking the steps down to Ammoudi or walking a bit further to discover the windmills at the end of the path.

 Oia has a small port, Ammoudi, which can be reached by a set of 300 steps leading down.
 If you don’t feel like exercising in the heat of the summer, you can also drive around or hop on a donkey.
 Although I would not recommend the last one.
 Read why.